renquinn/easel-py/README.md

 Reads and pushes a single item of the given component type to the configured courses.
-A push reads the information of each component stored locally and for each one, makes a PUT request to Canvas.
-For now it only creates new components on the Canvas course.
-The ability to update them will come in the future.
+A push reads the information of each component stored locally and for each one, makes a POST or PUT request to Canvas, depending on whether you are creating or updating the component in the Canvas course.

 Works for the following components: